gmmatt/torgeternity/Readme.md

 - "Other" Cosm type is now available
 - Axioms for Storm Knights can now be edited.
 However, edits will only allow changes for "other" cosm types.
 Use effects on perks, etc. to change axioms in main cosms.
+- Fixed an issue where descriptions of special abilities and rollable special abilities weren't displaying properly

 v.
 1.1.0
 - Updated functionality for Foundry v.
 0.8.x